 The information regarding Micro and Small Enterprises has been determined to the extent such parties have been identified on the basis of information available with the Company.
-This has been relied
+This has been relied upon by the auditors.

+Particulars

-Particulars As at March 31, 2022 ₹ in Millio As at March 31, 2021 Principal amount remaining unpaid to any supplier as at the end of the accounting year 493.1 152.6 493.1 152.
+As at As at March 31, 2023

+Principal amount remaining unpaid to any supplier as at the end of the accounting year